-Excess dietary salt identified as autoimmune triggerMarch 6th, 2013 in Medical research
+Excess dietary salt identified as autoimmune triggerMarch 6, 2013 in Medicine & Health / Medical research

 For the past few decades, health officials have been reporting increases in the incidence of autoimmune diseases such as multiple sclerosis (MS).
 Now researchers at Yale School of Medicine, Harvard Medical School and the Broad Institute have identified a prime suspect in the mystery—dietary salt.

 In the March 6 issue of the journal Nature, Yale researchers showed that salt can induce and worsen pathogenic immune system responses in mice and that the response is regulated by genes already implicated in a variety of autoimmune diseases.